dokku/dokku/docs/getting-started/installation.md

 to the cloud machine.

 Another similarity is that `dokku` uses buildpacks used by `heroku`, and it's the most common app development starting point.
+For example, if you want to develop an app in Golang, you'll start with Heroku Golang buildpack.

 ## Quickstart